Welcome to my From Picky to Powerful Series filled with research, tips, and tools aimed at helping children learn and grow with food

 Even when parents don’t think they are pressuring their children, they often show pressure in non-verbal ways.
 We’ll talk about how not feeling accepted for eating capabilities can color a child’s eating, self worth and the relationship between parent and child.
 When the feeding relationship suffers so does a child’s eating.

-The last post will go into the type of food exposure a child gets.
+The second-to-last post will go into the type of food exposure a child gets.
 Too much?
 Too little?
 Controlled?
 A parent’s exposure strategy can make or break food acceptance over time so we’ll get into the specifics.

 Before I get started, I want to hear from you.
 If you have been following this blog since my last series, what changes have you seen in your child?
 What is your biggest challenge when it comes to picky eating?
 Now’s your time to speak up.